Stoefzuiger/minecraft-skin-viewer/README.md

 **:warning: Warning :warning:**

 The original author said this about the project: "This project is getting pretty old.
-I'm considering rewriting it but that'll take some time, so come back later!"
+I'm considering rewriting it but that'll take some time, so come back later!".
 That was 6 years ago.

 This is just hijacking the demo functionality, and hosting it on github so it can be used in a .NET MAUI app; use this at your own risk.